 The Commissioner regulates and enforces the DATA Scheme through their regulatory functions.
-The Commissioner's regulatory functions include accrediting eligible entities, handling complaints from Scheme entities and others, assessing and investigating a Scheme entity, and taking enforcement action such as issuing infringement notices and directions, and seeking injunctions as well as civil and criminal penalties.
+The Commissioner's regulatory functions include accrediting and monitoring eligible entities, handling complaints from Scheme entities and others, assessing and investigating a Scheme entity, and taking enforcement action such as issuing infringement notices and directions, and seeking injunctions as well as civil and criminal penalties.
 The Commissioner must include information on activities undertaken in relation to their regulatory functions in an Annual Report.

-Accreditation of data users and data service providers
+Accreditation and monitoring of data users and data service providers

-Accreditation serves as a gateway into the DATA Scheme, and ensures users are capable of handling Australian Government data safely and minimising risk of unauthorised access or use.
+Accreditation serves as a gateway into the DATA Scheme.
+It ensures users are capable of handling Australian Government data safely and minimising risk of unauthorised access or use.
 The Minister and the Commissioner are the authorities for accrediting users and data service providers and can impose conditions on accreditation if needed.

 The Commissioner maintains oversight of all accredited users and data service providers, collectively known as accredited entities.
-The Commissioner can conduct assessments or initiate investigations about an accredited entity, in response to a complaint or a suspected breach of the Act.
+The Commissioner monitors all accredited entities to ensure entities comply with their accreditation obligations and any conditions imposed as part of their accreditation.
+The Commissioner can conduct assessments or initiate investigations about an accredited entity in response to a complaint or a suspected breach of the Act.
 The Commissioner also has the power to suspend or cancel accreditation.